 A Safety Stand-Down is a voluntary event for employers to talk directly to employees about safety.
-OSHA is focusing on "Fall Hazards" and to reinforce the importance of "Fall Prevention."
+The National Safety Stand-Down to Prevent Falls in Construction focuses on Fall Hazards and reinforcing the importance of Fall Prevention.

 Companies can conduct a Safety Stand-Down by taking a break to have a toolbox talk or another safety activity such as conducting safety equipment inspections, developing rescue plans, or discussing job specific hazards.
-A Safety Stand-Down should provide an opportunity for employers and workers to talk about hazards, protective methods, and the company's safety policies, goals and expectations.
+A Safety Stand-Down should provide an opportunity for employers and employees to talk about hazards, protective methods, and the company's safety policies, goals and expectations.

 Yes.
 Any number of people can hold a Stand-Down.
-Companies and businesses of all sizes should take time out during the workday to discuss fall prevention with their workers, and participate in the Stand-Down.
+Companies and businesses of all sizes should take time out during the workday to discuss fall prevention with their employees, and participate in the Stand-Down.
 You can also find a larger Stand-Down Event in your area.

 Contact your Regional Stand-Down coordinator to talk to someone about your Stand-Down event.